robo-admin/nodejs-robo-installer/README.md

 - <strong>container</strong>: The instance of Robo-Container used to bind module to.
 - <strong>name</strong>: Name of the module recognized by the Module Installer, e.g 'config', 'config.development'.
-- <strong>path</strong>: Path to the folder that contains the module.
+- <strong>path</strong>: Path to the directory that contains the module.

 _Once specified, only function `install` will take effects and all other settings including `use`, `set` and `singleton` will be skipped._